MicrosoftLearning/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 ### Exercise 2: Install Azure IoT EdgeHub Dev Tool

-The Azure IoT EdgeHub Dev Tool provide a local development experience with a simulator for creating, developing, testing, running, and debugging Azure IoT Edge modules and solutions.
+The Azure IoT EdgeHub Dev Tool provides a local development experience with a simulator for creating, developing, testing, running, and debugging Azure IoT Edge modules and solutions.

-The Azure IoT EdgeHub Dev Tool streamlines the development process by reducing the time taken to build, deploy, and debug your Azure IoT Edge modules.
+The Azure IoT EdgeHub Dev Tool reduces the developer environment set-up complexity and streamlines the development process by reducing the time taken to build, deploy, and debug your Azure IoT Edge modules.

-In this exercise, you will will install the Azure IoT EdgeHub Dev Tool.
+In this exercise, you will install the Azure IoT EdgeHub Dev Tool.

 1. To develop Azure IoT Edge modules with C#, you will need to install the Azure IoT EdgeHub Dev Tool.
 This tool required Python 2.7, 3.6, or 3.7 to be installed.